stacksgov/grants-program/docs/Terms-and-Conditions.md

 **(i)  Application Review Phase:**

 This phase consists of the following steps:
-- Submit an application via the [Stacks Foundation Projects Launchpad](https://grants.stacks.org/).
+- Submit an application via the [Stacks Foundation Grant Launchpad](https://grants.stacks.org/).
   - *The Project Launchpad creates a Github issue for your project application.*
   - *After creating your application all interaction, revisions, updates occur on Github.*
 - Receive informal feedback received from the community on your application via comments on your Github issue.